-Drink plenty of liquids (2 to 3 liters) every day, unless your doctor tells you not to.
+Drink plenty of liquids (2 to 3 liters) every day, unless your provider tells you not to do so.

-Your doctor will recommend you take sponge baths so that your dressing stays dry.
+Your provider will recommend that you take sponge baths so that your dressing stays dry.
 You may take a shower if you wrap the dressing with plastic wrap and replace the dressing if it gets damp.
-Do NOT soak in a bathtub or hot tub.
+DO NOT soak in a bathtub or hot tub.

-Your doctor or nurse will show you how to place a new dressing.
+Your provider will show you how to place a new dressing.

 Change your dressing every 2 to 3 days for the first week.
 Change it more often if it gets dirty, wet, or becomes loose.
 After the first week, change your dressing once a week, or more often as needed.

 You will need some supplies when you change your dressing.
-These include: Telfa (the dressing material), Tegaderm (the clear plastic tape that holds the blue plastic ring in place), scissors, split gauze sponges, 4-inch x 4-inch gauze sponges, tape, connecting tube, hydrogen peroxide, and warm water (and a clean container to mix them in), and a drainage bag (if needed).
+These include: Telfa (the dressing material), Tegaderm (the clear plastic tape that holds the plastic ring in place), scissors, split gauze sponges, 4-inch x 4-inch (10 cm x 10 cm) gauze sponges, tape, connecting tube, hydrogen peroxide, and warm water (plus a clean container to mix them in), and a drainage bag (if needed).

 Always wash your hands well with soap and water before you remove the old dressing.
-Wash them again before you put the new dressing on.
+Wash them again before you put on the new dressing.

 Be careful when you take off the old dressing:

-- Keep the blue plastic ring against your skin.
+- Keep the plastic ring against your skin.

 - Check to see that the sutures (stitches) or the device that holds your catheter against your skin is secure.